act3-ace/safe-autonomy-sims/docs/api/core/platforms/index.md

 # platforms

-Platforms represent a vehicle within the environment.
-Platforms have Controllers and Sensors.
+Platforms represent objects within the environment (vehicles, robots, etc.).
+Platforms can contain multiple custom Platform Parts which define platform behavior.
+The most common types of Platform Parts are Controllers and Sensors.
 Controllers apply controls to thrusters and control surfaces to interact with environment dynamics.
 Sensors measure various aspects of the environment.
+Platform Parts are often analogous to the parts used in a physical system.

 - [common](../../../reference/core/platforms/common/sensors.md)
 - [cwh](cwh/index.md)